 Langsdon says that HA fillers can be used in the temples, tear troughs, cheekbones, smile lines, lips, chin, and jawline.
 Henry adds to this, noting that you can get HA injections in your hands, as well, and that the formulation of each filler often influences where it’s most often used.
 “For example, dynamic fillers like Restylane Lyft that have larger particle sizes are often used in the cheekbones to build volume, whereas fillers with a smaller particle size like Restylane Silk work better for fine lines,” she explains.

 NYC-based board-certified dermatologist Dr. Dendy Engelman takes it a step further and notes that certain fillers are FDA-approved for certain uses.
-Where Juvederm’s Voluma is approved for use in the cheeks and chin, Vollure and Ultra Plus are designed for smile lines, and Volbella is green-lighted for lips.
+Where Juvederm’s Voluma is meant for use in the cheeks and chin, Vollure and Ultra Plus are designed for smile lines, and Volbella is meant for lips.

 Benefits of Hyaluronic Acid Fillers